nextflow-io/nextflow/docs/kubernetes.md

 This command will create and execute a pod running the nextflow orchestrator for the specified workflow.
 In the above example replace `<pipeline-name>` with an existing nextflow project or the absolute path of a workflow already deployed in the Kubernetes cluster.

 The `-v` command line option is required to specify the volume claim name and mount path to use for the workflow execution.
 In the above example replace `vol-claim` with the name of an existing persistent volume claim and `/mount/path` with the path where the volume is required to be mount in the container.
-Volume claims can also be specified in the Nextflow configuration file, see the {ref}`Kubernetes configuration section<config-k8s>` for details.
+Volume claims can also be specified in the Nextflow configuration file, see the [Kubernetes configuration section](config-k8s) for details.

 Once the pod execution starts, the application in the foreground prints the console output produced by the running workflow pod.